 Variable names Description weight Weighting parameter that determines the slope of the mass loss curve.
-This can range from about 5 (fast burn up) to 1000 ( 40% decrease in mass over 10 minutes). fci_d Initial dry mass loading of canopy fuel (in kg m -2 ) (Not used.) fct The burnout time of canopy fuel once ignited (s) (Not used.) ichap Is this a chaparral category to be treated differently using an empirical rate of spread relationship that depends only on wind speed?
+This can range from about 5 (fast burn up) to 1000 ( 40% decrease in mass over 10 minutes). ichap Is this a chaparral category to be treated differently using an empirical rate of spread relationship that depends only on wind speed?
 (1: yes, this is a chaparral category and should be treated differently; 0: no, this is not a chaparral category or should not be treated differently).
 Primarily used for Fuel Category 4.